dpnp.linalg.matrix_rank

 • A ({(M,), (..., M, N)} {dpnp.ndarray, usm_ndarray}) -- Input vector or stack of matrices.

-• tol ((...) {float, dpnp.ndarray, usm_ndarray}, optional) -- Threshold below which SVD values are considered zero.
-If tol is None, and S is an array with singular values for M, and eps is the epsilon value for datatype of S, then tol is set to S.max() * max(M.shape) * eps.
+• tol ((...) {None, float, dpnp.ndarray, usm_ndarray}, optional) -- Threshold below which SVD values are considered zero.
+Only tol or rtol can be set at a time.
+If none of them are provided, defaults to S.max() * max(M, N) * eps where S is an array with singular values for A, and eps is the epsilon value for datatype of S. Default: None.

-• hermitian ({bool}, optional) -- If True, A is assumed to be Hermitian (symmetric if real-valued), enabling a more efficient method for finding singular values.
-Defaults to False.
+• hermitian (bool, optional) -- If True, A is assumed to be Hermitian (symmetric if real-valued), enabling a more efficient method for finding singular values.
+Default: False.

 Returns: